eltociear/website/src/lib/content/frameworks/en/implementation/pathfinder-protocol/weaving-with-the-wider-ecosystem.md

 *"We are not going to be able to operate our Spaceship Earth successfully nor for much longer unless we see it as a whole spaceship and our fate as common.
 It has to be everybody or nobody."* — Buckminster Fuller

 Regenerative enterprises do not exist in isolation.
 They are threads in a larger tapestry of transformation that includes economic systems, governance structures, and global institutions all working toward healing our world's interconnected crises.
-Understanding how the Regenerative Enterprise Framework weaves together with these other initiatives helps enterprises see their place in the broader movement for planetary regeneration.
+Understanding how the Pathfinder Protocol weaves together with these other initiatives helps enterprises see their place in the broader movement for planetary regeneration.

 This exploration helps regenerative enterprises understand not just how to implement their own transformation, but how to contribute to and draw support from the emerging ecosystem of global frameworks designed to address our planetary crisis.
 It offers guidance for enterprises seeking to align their work with larger movements for justice, healing, and systemic transformation.